ethyca/fides/docs/fides/docs/tutorial/ci.md

 ## Pull Request

     1. Set up a new CI workflow that gets triggered whenever a system or registry file gets changed within a pull request.
-    1. Configure the new workflow to run `fidesctl dry-evaluate fides_manifests/ <fides_key>` when it gets triggered.
+    2. Configure the new workflow to run `fidesctl evaluate --dry fides_manifests/` when it gets triggered.
-    1. The command will trigger a non-zero exit if the evaluation fails.
+    3. The command will trigger a non-zero exit if the evaluation fails.

     Use the result of this job to determine whether or not a system change is safe to merge or not.
 If the command fails, check the error messages to see why the evaluation failed.